dcunited001/dcunited001.github.io/_posts/2017-06-17-international-trends-2020-the-automation-crisis.md

       - AND to cover the difference, corporations would need to pay 6 times as much in total tax volume.

+#### Automation Tax Policy

 - taxing automation:
   - how do we fairly determine what is taxably automated labor?
   - can we ever assume that enough tax volume would be produced to cover other domestic policy responses, like UBI or ELR? (no)

-Every major government needs a policy response.
-The more highly developed the economy, the sooner the resulting unemployment and the higher consumer and corporate debt holdings are, typically.
-Poor central banking policy across the globe, in aggregate, will disrupt currency markets further.

-- the choice between UBI and national service
-  - the costs/benefits of each will differ depending on how developed the nation's economy is.
-    - highly developed with lots of cash: UBI will seem more appealing -
-  - the governmental structure will partially determine policy
-    - authoritarian governments can more easily compel people to conform to the policy response
+#### Popular Response to Policy

   - in a democracy, the people's attitudes to being compelled to work
     - highly liberal? the inverse of kennedy's maxim prevails
       - ask what the government can do to fix your problems or bitch about it

+  - the governmental structure will partially determine policy
-- democracy's are highly disadvantaged because they cannot compel people to contribute to concerted economic strategy
+    - authoritarian governments can more easily compel people to conform to the policy response

+#### Compelling Popular Response to Policy and Coordinating a Well-Executed Strategy

-  - additionally, the people are easily subverted against themselves by foreign powers.
+Democracies are highly disadvantaged in this regard because they cannot compel people to contribute to concerted economic strategy.
+Additionally, the people are easily subverted against themselves by foreign powers.
+Thus, economic and information warfare become increasingly appealing to adversaries.

-- controlling the narrative
-  - tighter control of information in general, especially of the response
+Democracies with decentralized communication will find it much tougher to control narrative.
+They will be less able to ensure that the population responds with an aggregate force of unity instead of mostly cancelled-out net potential for change.
+The slower parliamentary and procedural processes in democracies will become more vulnerable to external subversion as well.
+We just experienced this with potential Russian interference in the election.

+Regardless of whether we need authoritarian measures to get it, we need tighter control of information in general.
+Hopefully we don't need to resort to such measures, but encouraging popular action via patriotism is the only such mechanism I can think of to compensate for the lack of centralized agency determining action.
+That is, to compel the coordination required in a well-executed strategy, this requires more constricted agency determining action throughout the political or economic system.
+A smaller set of nodes making a more expansive set of decisions is needed, while the other nodes willingly cooperate and anticipate shifting intent.
+As the American and European systems are currently operating *no action results* because all change is effectively cancelled out by the stagnant momentum of conflicting interests and intention.

-  - this is why authoritarian countries are at an advantage here.
-They can leverage information to mitigate the range negative impact
-  - unraveling net neutrality may be helpful in this regard, though ...
+This is why authoritarian countries are at an advantage here.
+They can leverage control over information to mitigate the range of negative impact resulting from mixed messaging and foreign influence.
+Unraveling parts net neutrality may be helpful in this regard, though I'm not sure it counters other negative consequences of doing so.

 When debate over domestic policy is decided upon primarily emotional arguments citing anecdotal needs to help the poor, how do we assess